 Celebrating 53 years of producing delicious Hawaiian made sweet treats; Hawaiian Happy Cakes™ has delighted in spreading authentic Hawaiian hospitality across the globe.
 By combining local macadamia nuts from Hawaii’s Big Island, delicious sweet pineapple, fresh coconut and the finest of baking ingredients, Hawaii’s most famous cake tantalizes taste buds with true Hawaiian flavor.

-The Happy Cake story is an important part of Oahu culinary culture.
+The Hawaiian Happy Cake story is an important part of Oahu culinary culture.
 Founder Dick Rodby grew up in Wahiawa surrounded by pineapple plantations where his family established a family restaurant across from Schofield Barracks.
-The family’s restaurant ‘Kemoo Farms’ became legendary over the years for both its great food and local Hawaiian entertainers such as Charles K.L.
-Davis.
+The family’s Kemo’o Farms became legendary over the years for its great food and local entertainers such as Charles K. Davis.

-Now celebrating its 50th Birthday, Hawaiian Happy Cakes™ continue to respect Dick Rodby’s tradition of using only the finest local ingredients, and continues to be handmade.
-Happy Cakes remain the only authentic Hawaiian pineapple and macadamia cake on the market, and make for a unique Hawaiian gift that brings “Aloha” to those who enjoy it.
+Now celebrating its 53rd birthday, Hawaiian Happy Cakes™ continue to respect Dick Rodby’s tradition of using only the finest local ingredients.
+Today, the cakes are the only authentic Hawaiian pineapple and macadamia cake on the market, and are still carefully crafted and hand baked.